 header add here

-By Kate Myers Cotton “Gods of Mexico” is a mesmerizing look at modern life lived primitively.
+By Kate Myers “Gods of Mexico” is a mesmerizing look at modern life lived primitively.
 The pace of the movie captures the stretched out time it takes to do hard work with basic tools.
-Far from being boring, the…
+Far from being boring, the pace…

 By Gregory Crofton A packed house at the Belcourt Theatre in Nashville lit up “Luther: Never Too Much” bringing emotion and joy to a screening on a recent Sunday evening of the new documentary directed by Dawn Porter.
 Audience members…